The WordPress error, “The site is experiencing technical difficulties,” is also known as the WordPress white screen of death.

-Now, keep the perpetrator plugin inactive and reactivate all the other desired plugins.
+Keep the perpetrator plugin inactive and reactivate all the other desired plugins.

 If you still want to use the plugin or theme that caused the problem, you’ll need to revert to an older version of the plugin or theme.

-Plugin and Themes Rollback
+Plugins and Themes Rollback

 Thankfully, we found the theme or the plugin that cause the fatal error or the white screen of death.

-If we still want to use the plugin or the theme that caused the issue, we will need to revert an older version that worked fine before our update.
+If we still want to use the plugin or the theme that caused the issue, we will need to revert to an older version that worked fine before our update.

-Step #1: Search and click on your desired plugin or theme (in our example, it will be Elementor) from the WordPress plugin repository.
+First, Search and click on your desired plugin or theme (in our example, it will be Elementor) from the WordPress plugin repository.

-Step #2: Click on the Advanced View link.
+Then, click on the Advanced View link.

-Step #3: Scroll down, choose and download an older version from the drop-down menu.
+Last, scroll down, choose and download an older version from the drop-down menu.

 Search and click on the desired theme from the WordPress theme repository.

 Scroll to the bottom of the page and click on the Development Log link from the bottom right side.

-Step #4: Paste the link (from step #2) in your browser window and change the version number to your desired version.
+Finally, paste the link (from step #2) in your browser window and change the version number to your desired version.

 For example, the link we copied from the download button on step 2 will download the latest version of the Hello Elementor theme: